Scuzz3y/scuzz3y.github.io/_drafts/how-to-secure-p2p.md

 The methodology stated in the Proposed Method section is purely theoretical.
 For future work, code, test cases and simulations can be written to see if the methods are feasible and if they actually work well when used in different applications and/or situations.
 If tests go well, we would modify the code so that it can be scalable for large P2P networks.

 ### Futher Development of Trust Model
-- Math and numerical calculation for simulation
+Based on the articles we have read there are many ideas on how to evaluate hosts and create working trust models.
+Many of these trust models involve mathematical calculations to create trust metrics.
+In the future we plan on doing research to numerically evaluate hosts and to create boundaries in order to detect malicious hosts.
+This would involve more research into the specific ways malicious host bypass other trust metrics in order to stop these same flaws in our trust model.

-### Code and Simulation - TODO: Will be updated in paper
+### Code and Simulation
-- Simulation effectiveness of trust model and authentication/ security mechanisms for P2P networks
+After the development of the trust model and the proper authentication mechanisms we would like to make to secure P2P network, we would start development on a simulation.
+The simulation would be a program that would implement the trust model equations and algorithm to evaluate the effectiveness of our model.
+This simulation could then be compared to other trust models to find its effectiveness and identifying malicious hosts within a P2P network.

-# Conclusion - TODO: Might be updated before submission
+# Conclusion
 P2P is said to be inspired by Napster (1999) and the concept of peers and decentralization has grown into what it is today.
 Even though at its most basic form P2P is naturally insecure, it can still be developed and made to be more secure and more up to date with current security standards and practices.
 Using modern security techniques such as PKI and trust mechanisms, makes PKI more practical for everyday use.
 PKI would allow for a hierarchy of trust and a way for hosts to validate traffic in the network that they are communicating within, while trust models allow hosts to make smarter decisions on their own from both past experiences and from information that is fed to them.
 Torrent tools, video games, and chat platforms show us that with the correct security in place, P2P can be used to develop great platforms that provide a variety of uses and functionality.
 With goals that were described in our future work, it may be possible that communication could be standardized to be performed solely through P2P.

 # References
+1. <a style="text-decoration:none" name="1">A. Das, M. M. Islam and G. Sorwar, "Dynamic trust model for reliable transactions in multi-agent systems," 13th International Conference on Advanced Communication Technology (ICACT2011), Seoul, 2011, pp. 1101-1106 from <http://ieeexplore.ieee.org.ezproxy.rit.edu/stamp/stamp.jsp?tp=&arnumber=5746000&isnumber=5745722></a>
-1. <a style="text-decoration:none" name="1">A. Avramidis , P. Kotzanikolaou, C. Douligeris and M. Burmester, “Chord-PKI: A distributed trust infrastructure based on P2P networks,” Comput.
+2. <a style="text-decoration:none" name="2">A. Avramidis , P. Kotzanikolaou, C. Douligeris and M. Burmester, “Chord-PKI: A distributed trust infrastructure based on P2P networks,” Comput.
 Netw., vol. 56, no. 1, pp. 378–398, 2012</a>
-2. <a style="text-decoration:none" name="2">B.-T. Oh, S.-B. Lee, and H.-J. Park, “A Peer Mutual Authentication Method using PKI on Super Peer based Peer-to-Peer Systems,” 2008 10th International Conference on Advanced Communication Technology, 2008.</a>
+3. <a style="text-decoration:none" name="3">B.-T. Oh, S.-B. Lee, and H.-J. Park, “A Peer Mutual Authentication Method using PKI on Super Peer based Peer-to-Peer Systems,” 2008 10th International Conference on Advanced Communication Technology, 2008.</a>
-3. <a style="text-decoration:none" name="3">D. O. Rice, "A Proposal for the Security of Peer-to-Peer (P2P) Networks: a pricing model inspired by the theory of complex networks," 2007 41st Annual Conference on Information Sciences and Systems, Baltimore, MD, 2007, pp. 812-813, from <http://ieeexplore.ieee.org.ezproxy.rit.edu/stamp/stamp.jsp?tp=&arnumber=4298420&isnumber=4298257></a>
+4. <a style="text-decoration:none" name="4">D. O. Rice, "A Proposal for the Security of Peer-to-Peer (P2P) Networks: a pricing model inspired by the theory of complex networks," 2007 41st Annual Conference on Information Sciences and Systems, Baltimore, MD, 2007, pp. 812-813, from <http://ieeexplore.ieee.org.ezproxy.rit.edu/stamp/stamp.jsp?tp=&arnumber=4298420&isnumber=4298257></a>
-4. <a style="text-decoration:none" name="4">Franklin, M. (2004).
+5. <a style="text-decoration:none" name="5">Franklin, M. (2004).
 PKI for P2P Authentication Without All the CA Hassles: A Proposal by the Dartmouth PKI Lab (Tech.).
 Hanover, New Hampshire. <http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=990434&isnumber=21356></a>
+6.  <a style="text-decoration:none" name="6">J. Chen, X. Guo and Z. Li, "Research on trust model in the mobile P2P network," 2017 4th International Conference on Information, Cybernetics and Computational Social Systems (ICCSS), Dalian, 2017, pp. 528-532. doi: 10.1109/ICCSS.2017.8091472 from <http://ieeexplore.ieee.org.ezproxy.rit.edu/stamp/stamp.jsp?tp=&arnumber=8091472&isnumber=8091367></a>
-5. <a style="text-decoration:none" name="5">Li, J. (2007, December).
+7. <a style="text-decoration:none" name="7">Li, J. (2007, December).
 A Survey of Peer-to-Peer Network Security Issues.
 Retrieved September 15, 2018, from <https://www.cse.wustl.edu/~jain/cse571-07/ftp/p2p/></a>
-6. <a style="text-decoration:none" name="6">P. Vijayakumar, R. Naresh, L. J. Deborah, and S. H. Islam, “An efficient group key agreement protocol for secure P2P communication,” Security and Communication Networks, vol. 9, no. 17, pp. 3952–3965, 2016.</a>
+8. <a style="text-decoration:none" name="8">P. Vijayakumar, R. Naresh, L. J. Deborah, and S. H. Islam, “An efficient group key agreement protocol for secure P2P communication,” Security and Communication Networks, vol. 9, no. 17, pp. 3952–3965, 2016.</a>
+9.  <a style="text-decoration:none" name="9">Picture: <https://en.wikipedia.org/wiki/Peer-to-peer#/media/File:Unstructured_peer-to-peer_network_diagram.png></a>
-7. <a style="text-decoration:none" name="7">R. Schollmeier, "A definition of peer-to-peer networking for the classification of peer-to-peer architectures and applications," Proceedings First International Conference on Peer-to-Peer Computing, Linkoping, Sweden, 2001, pp. 101-102.</a>
+10. <a style="text-decoration:none" name="10">R. Schollmeier, "A definition of peer-to-peer networking for the classification of peer-to-peer architectures and applications," Proceedings First International Conference on Peer-to-Peer Computing, Linkoping, Sweden, 2001, pp. 101-102.</a>
-8. <a style="text-decoration:none" name="8">S. Balfe, A. D. Lakhani and K. G. Paterson, "Trusted computing: providing security for peer-to-peer networks," Fifth IEEE International Conference on Peer-to-Peer Computing (P2P'05), Konstanz, 2005, pp. 117-124, from <http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=1551027&isnumber=33049></a>
+11. <a style="text-decoration:none" name="11">S. Balfe, A. D. Lakhani and K. G. Paterson, "Trusted computing: providing security for peer-to-peer networks," Fifth IEEE International Conference on Peer-to-Peer Computing (P2P'05), Konstanz, 2005, pp. 117-124, from <http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=1551027&isnumber=33049></a>
-9. <a style="text-decoration:none" name="9">Y. Zhang, K. Wang, K. Li, W. Qu and Y. Xiang, "A Time-decay Based P2P Trust Model," 2009 International Conference on Networks Security, Wireless Communications and Trusted Computing, Wuhan, Hubei, 2009, pp. 235-238, from <http://ieeexplore.ieee.org.ezproxy.rit.edu/stamp/stamp.jsp?tp=&arnumber=4908448&isnumber=4908381></a>
+12. <a style="text-decoration:none" name="12">Y. Zhang, K. Wang, K. Li, W. Qu and Y. Xiang, "A Time-decay Based P2P Trust Model," 2009 International Conference on Networks Security, Wireless Communications and Trusted Computing, Wuhan, Hubei, 2009, pp. 235-238, from <http://ieeexplore.ieee.org.ezproxy.rit.edu/stamp/stamp.jsp?tp=&arnumber=4908448&isnumber=4908381></a>
-10. <a style="text-decoration:none" name="10">Z. Jiang and R. Xu, "A P2P Network Authentication Method Based on CPK," 2009 Second International Symposium on Electronic Commerce and Security, Nanchang, 2009, pp. 3-6., from <http://ieeexplore.ieee.org.ezproxy.rit.edu/stamp/stamp.jsp?tp=&arnumber=5209775&isnumber=5209640></a>
+13. <a style="text-decoration:none" name="13">Z. Jiang and R. Xu, "A P2P Network Authentication Method Based on CPK," 2009 Second International Symposium on Electronic Commerce and Security, Nanchang, 2009, pp. 3-6., from <http://ieeexplore.ieee.org.ezproxy.rit.edu/stamp/stamp.jsp?tp=&arnumber=5209775&isnumber=5209640></a>
-11.  <a style="text-decoration:none" name="11">Picture: <https://en.wikipedia.org/wiki/Peer-to-peer#/media/File:Unstructured_peer-to-peer_network_diagram.png></a>
-12.  <a style="text-decoration:none" name="12">A. Das, M. M. Islam and G. Sorwar, "Dynamic trust model for reliable transactions in multi-agent systems," 13th International Conference on Advanced Communication Technology (ICACT2011), Seoul, 2011, pp. 1101-1106 from <http://ieeexplore.ieee.org.ezproxy.rit.edu/stamp/stamp.jsp?tp=&arnumber=5746000&isnumber=5745722></a>
-13.  <a style="text-decoration:none" name="13">J. Chen, X. Guo and Z. Li, "Research on trust model in the mobile P2P network," 2017 4th International Conference on Information, Cybernetics and Computational Social Systems (ICCSS), Dalian, 2017, pp. 528-532. doi: 10.1109/ICCSS.2017.8091472 from <http://ieeexplore.ieee.org.ezproxy.rit.edu/stamp/stamp.jsp?tp=&arnumber=8091472&isnumber=8091367></a>